-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-FIIE ed by the Registrant ⊠ File ed by a Party other than the Registrant □ Che eck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2) $\boxtimes$ Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 TEGNA Inc. (Name of Registrant as Specified In Its Charter) (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay Pay ⊠ (Name of Person(s) Filing Proxy Statement, if other than the Registrant) • (Name of Person(s) Filing Proxy Statement, if other than the Registrant) yment of Filing Fee (Check the appropriate box): × (Name of Person(s) Filing Proxy Statement, if other than the Registrant) yment of Filing Fee (Check the appropriate box): No fee required.
-(Name of Person(s) Filing Proxy Statement, if other than the Registrant) yment of Filing Fee (Check the appropriate box): No fee required.
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 d by the Registrant 🗵 File d by a Party other than the Registrant □ Che eck the appropriate box: \boxtimes Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 TEGNA Inc. (Name of Registrant as Specified In Its Charter) (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay Pay ⊠ (Name of Person(s) Filing Proxy Statement, if other than the Registrant) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) /ment of Filing Fee (Check the appropriate box): × (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ment of Filing Fee (Check the appropriate box): No fee required.
+(Name of Person(s) Filing Proxy Statement, if other than the Registrant) /ment of Filing Fee (Check the appropriate box): No fee required.
+Fee paid previously with preliminary materials.
+(Name of Person(s) Filing Proxy Statement, if other than the Registrant) /ment of Filing Fee (Check the appropriate box): No fee required.
 Fee paid previously with preliminary materials.